linode/docs/docs/guides/platform/marketplace/mean-stack-marketplace-app/index.md

 ## Getting Started After Deployment

 Once deployed, a "Hello World" sample application should be running on `http://localhost:3000`.
+An Nginx reverse proxy then serves the application through your custom domain or rDNS domain over ports 80 and 443.
 Follow the instructions below to view or access it.

 ### Accessing the MEAN App through the Command Line